Published 27th March 2017; Updated April 2021

 The annual allowance charge will be added to the rest of your taxable income for the tax year in question, when determining your tax liability.
 Alternatively, if the annual allowance charge is more than £2,000, you can ask your pension scheme to pay the charge from your benefits.
 This means your pension scheme benefits would be reduced.
 Some pension providers will allow the transfer of the excess to future year(s).

 Unless you have a money purchase annual allowance (MPAA), you may be able to bring forward any unused annual allowances from the previous three tax years, to either reduce your annual allowance charge to a lower amount or reduce the annual allowance charge completely.

-For a money purchase pension the “contribution” is simply the gross premium paid.
-For defined benefit schemes the position is a lot more complicated and your pension provider or scheme administrator should be able to give you your pension input amount for that scheme.
+For a money purchase pension, the “contribution” is simply the gross premium paid.
+For defined benefit schemes, the position is a lot more complicated and your pension provider or scheme administrator should be able to give you your pension input amount for that scheme.
 This refers to the amount of contributions or value of accrued benefits during the pension input period.
-If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from an independent financial adviser.
+If you think that you may be getting close to your annual allowance, or may have exceeded it, you may wish to consider taking advice from an Independent Financial Adviser (IFA).